 Tempting goodies could be found at stalls lining the main hall, and the pride in the produce on display was obvious, and quite right too – from the likes of Frankie’s Fish and Chips, who were selling freshly cooked fish kebabs, mussels and salad boxes, to the Island Larder who had donuts, hot chocolate and freshly cooked crepes alongside more healthy options such as fruit salad, colourful smoothie bowls with granola and delicious looking beetroot and chocolate protein balls, there was a huge range of excellent products available.

 The live demonstrations were also top quality, with several running throughout the afternoon.
-The first of these saw James Morton of BBC Bake Off fame offering his tips on baking the perfect loaf, a version which included no kneading, no faff, and keeping the process as simple as possible, while later, local chef Akshay Borges cooked up seafood recipes including mussels.
+The first of these saw James Morton of BBC Bake Off fame offering his tips on baking the perfect loaf, a version which included no kneading, no faff, and keeping the process as simple as possible.

 He was followed by cook Susie Jacobs and meat producer Jakob Eunson, and a slot featuring dishes cooked with meat from Uradale Farm, before visiting chef Michelle Lepherd took to the stage.